 - The damaged device would be returned to the school and a replacement device of similar age – or as close as possible to the age – as the one that has been damaged would be provided.

-- Lost devices would be handled in the same way as any other piece of board equipment that has been lost.
+- Lost devices are handled in the same way as any other piece of WRDSB equipment that is lost.
 In general, the student will be charged the full replacement cost.

-- Collection of any funds to cover the replacement of a device will be managed through School-Day (an online cashless system for use by parents, teachers and office administrative staff)
+- Collection of any funds to cover the replacement of a device will be managed through School-Day.
+This is an online cashless system for use by parents, caregivers, teachers and office administrative staff.